| | |

 life.
 The alchemical vessel had been sealed, matter and spirit

 were present, yet the transforming heat of love could not be generated.
+To some extent Pauli's quest was echoed by that of David Bohm.

 Throughout his scientific career Bohm was inspired by a search